mklopets/selenimation/README.md

 ![GIF showing Selenimation in action](http://i.imgur.com/fuuZHfE.gif)

 # Selenimation
 Selenimation is a lightweight JavaScript and CSS library for imitating text being typed.
-Perfect for showcasing keywords or features in a fresh way.
+Perfect for showcasing keywords, quotes or features in a fresh way.

 ---
 ## Usage